 Mark Reaney is a Professor in the Department of Theatre at the University of Kansas.
 He received his M.F.A. in Scenic Design from the University of Wisconsin-Madison and taught for three years at the University of Tulsa before moving to Kansas in 1987.

 With around 150 design credits, Mark is a winner of national and international awards for scenic design and a pioneer in the use of computer graphics in theatre design.
 Mark is currently Director of the Institute for the Exploration of Virtual Realities, a research group actively exploring the links between real-time computer simulations and theatrical performance.
-Mark's original VR technology and designs for KU's 1995 production of The Adding Machine won international acclaim and the attention of both theatre and computing professionals all over the world.
+Mark's original VR technology and designs for KU's 1995 production of THE ADDING MACHINE won international acclaim and the attention of both theatre and computing professionals all over the world.

 Since then, i.e.VR has continued it's work by developing VR tools for scenic designers, studying the possible uses of 3-D video for transmitting and recording live performance events and creating working VR scenic models for the world-wide-web.
-In 1996 members of i.e.VR staged a production of Arthur Kopit's Wings for KU's University Theatre.
+In 1996 members of i.e.VR staged a production of Arthur Kopit's WINGS for KU's University Theatre.
 This production broke new ground by outfitting an entire audience with virtual reality head-mounted displays.

 My philosophy of effective teaching of scenography is to marry theory and practice.
-So a listing of courses taught would have to include all the mentor-apprentice relationships that occur in the producing of designs for UT productions.
+So, a listing of courses taught would have to include all the mentor-apprentice relationships that occur in the producing of designs for UT productions.
 These relationships are particularly fruitful students as well as myself as I rely more heavily on student assistants to realize designs.

-Most of my classes feature instruction in Computer-aided design which, because of its timely subject matter, must be completely updated every time it is offered.
+In the Spring I taught Computer-aided design which, because of its timely subject matter, must be completely updated every time it is offered.